 "Jordon's a godsend", says band founder/chief songwriter/keyboardist, Bernard Frazer, "not only does he offer sage advice in the pre-production phase, he is a gem in the studio.
 He listens to every nuance and makes sure he captures our best performances."

-CoT dropped its fourth album PAUSE on March 19th, 2021.
+CoT dropped its fifth album PAUSE on March 19th, 2021.

 The album kicks off with the debut single World's a Bitch, which features Canadian rock icon, Carole Pope, along with Spoons/Honeymoon Suite keyboardist, Rob Preuss.